This scratch-made venison stew recipe is easy to make and the deer meat is fall-apart tender. It’s packed with veggies and simple ingredients.

 - 1 15 0z. can diced tomatoes

-- 4 cups unsalted beef broth
+- 4 cups unsalted beef stock or venison stock

 - 3–4 dashes Worcestershire sauce